Park City Plaza: Renovation

 Seen on the left, Park City Plaza's original facade (Bridgeport Center in the center).

 In 2016, Trefz Properties was looking to improve the appearance and energy efficiency of the building and its attached garage.
-The building's original facade, consisting of bronze anodized aluminum curtain wall with dark-tinted spandrel glass, some operable windows, and vertical precast panels, were exhibiting signs of deterioration.
-In 2006, facade recaulking and recoating of the building's precast was performed.
+The building's original facade, consisting of a curtain wall with dark-tinted spandrel glass, outlined with bronze anodized aluminum, containing some operable windows, and vertical precast concrete panels, was exhibiting signs of deterioration.
+In 2006, facade recaulking and recoating of the building's precast concrete panels were performed.
 While water infiltration was not a primary issue, leaks were reported during periods of wind-driven rain.

-Trefz Properties chose Hoffmann Architects to investigate the existing curtain wall system and recommend options to renovate the facade.
+Trefz Properties chose Hoffmann Architects to investigate the existing curtain wall facade and recommend renovation options.
 On-site evaluation uncovered evidence of failed window gaskets, failed or dried sealant, and faded or stained finishes at aluminum components.
 Hoffmann Architects presented Trefz Properties with a few schematic design options to achieve their renovation objectives and address the intermittent leak issues.

-Trefz Properties chose to replace the existing windows with new blue-tinted reflective glass and replace the spandrel glass covers with new complementary colored panels.
-Replacement of the windows produced greater savings in energy costs going forward.
-To withstand the weight of the thicker insulated glazing and meet current building code for wind resistance, Hoffmann Architects recommended new exterior metal trim to be installed over the existing mullions.
+Trefz Properties chose to replace the existing windows with blue-tinted reflective glass and replace the spandrel glass covers with colored panels.
+Replacement of the windows produced greater savings in energy costs.
+To withstand the weight of the thicker insulated glazing and meet current building codes for wind resistance, Hoffmann Architects recommended a new exterior metal trim to be installed over the existing mullions.
 The renovation project also included stabilization of the soffit at the top level of the building.